ikdao/gray/README.md

 ---

-## 🧩 Governing Triad (Conceptual Interface)
+## 🧩 Governing Triad

-To bridge human intuition and machine logic, GRAY ORDER maps its functions to three familiar—but redefined—modalities:
+To bridge human intuition and machine logic, GRAY ORDER maps its functions to three essential of governance modalities:

 | Layer | Function in GRAY ORDER |
 |------|------------------------|